 There are some important questions when it comes to retirement planning: How much income will you need in retirement?
 Should you invest in a traditional or Roth IRA?
 What is the contribution limit for your IRA?
 Your certified financial advisor at The Resource Center in Springfield MO or Branson MO will help you sort through these and other important financial planning factors to help you choose the IRA that’s best for your needs and your goals.
-Our local financial advisor offers customized retirement savings plans that are tax-efficient and help provide the lifestyle you deserve after you retire.
+Our local financial advisor offers customized retirement savings plans that are tax-efficient and help provide the lifestyle that fits your goals throughout retirement.
 Plus, we will help you make appropriate adjustments as your needs change over time.

 Traditional IRA vs. Roth IRA